 How many of you used Shrinky Dinks as a kid?
 Remember the magic of opening the oven to see your designs in miniature?
 Grab a few packs of these for a rainy day.

 I have an obsession with Sharpies.
 The color is so vibrant, they are great for kids and adults, and they last forever!
 We love pairing them with rubbing alcohol to get some cool effects like in these Sharpie Tie Dye Shirts or these Fancy Feathers.

 We have our hands casts on display and everyone who visits our house asks “How did you make that?!”

 12. Fort Magic

 We have had a Fort Magic Kit for over three years and we still use it on a regular basis.
 We have made it into forts of course but also mazes, a store, skyscrapers, and even a fountain!
 It’s a wonderful life size scale fort building kit that kids find irresistible.
 And it is TOTALLY worth the investment.

 Download, print, and make!
 You literally don’t have to leave your house.
 Our Paper Toys Play Pack is a digital download with 7 paper toys that all have an engineering/design twist!

-This Blocks and Marbles set is one of my favorite products ever.
+This wooden set is one of my favorite products ever.
 It’s a lesson in engineering and planning and it so much fun to reconfigure and watch in action.

 We have the original snap circuits and as an electronics geek I pretty much drooled over the concept of this toy.
 If you aren’t familiar with it, kids can put together basic electrical circuits using snap-in pieces instead alligator clips, circuit boards, and wires.
 I’m super excited to try out the Lights Verison and I think my kids are going to flip for the Arcade kit as well!